10 Fireworks Effects You Should Know the Names Of

-To me, their names always were, "The Ones That Do That Shooty Thing," "The Ones That Scream" and "The Ones That Kind of Sparkle Out."
-Very technical.
-If you're like me, here's a mini-lesson—try to spot them at whatever fireworks display you attend this Fourth of July.
+Fireworks actually have much more technical names than "The Ones That Do That Shooty Thing," "The Ones That Scream," or "The Ones That Kind of Sparkle Out."
+Before you take in this year's fireworks shows, here's a mini lesson on the ones you might spot at whatever pyrotechnic display you attend this Fourth of July.

 It's a compact little burst that falls down, well, like a horsetail.
 You might also hear this one referred to as a Waterfall Shell.

-The shell bursts and then you see little squiggles of light squirming away from the main burst.
+When the shell bursts, little squiggles of light squirm away from the main burst.
 The effect looks like fish swimming away.
-Or sperm.
-Whatever.

-This one is fast-burning and bursts very hard, which makes the stars shoot out straight and flat.
-Basically, they look like lots of spider legs.
+This one is fast-burning and bursts very hard, which makes the stars shoot out straight and flat—like a ton of little spider legs.

 Take lots of tic-tac-toe boards and cross them over each other haphazardly.
-That's kind of what the crossette looks like.
+That's kind of what crossette fireworks look like.
 It's usually accompanied by a loud crackling noise.

-Named after a Japanese hairstyle, this one has a dense burst that leaves a glittery trail.
+Named after a Japanese hairstyle for boys, this firework has a dense burst that leaves a large, glittery trail.